 Fixing all the Broken Pieces is an Even Bigger Pain

 In some situations, designers would try to institute a design reuse system by copying specific design files.
-This meant that the circuitry that you wanted to copy would have to reside only on those sheets, or you could miss parts of your circuit.
-You would also have to be very careful to fix any broken library links, and make sure that you copied all the data, system, and library files required.
+This meant that the circuitry that you wanted to copy would have to reside only on those sheets, or you could miss of your circuit.
+You would also have to be very careful to fix any broken links, and make sure that you copied all the data, system, and files required.
 Designers would sometimes have to become system administrators just to accomplish this type of design reuse.

 An even bigger problem would pop up if you were trying to do this with a design system that consisted of multiple tools and design environments.
 Maintaining design synchronization in this case could be a real trick and many designs were ultimately broken causing a lot of manual effort to rebuild them.
 A lot of design teams managed this process, but it was an extremely difficult task to accomplish when the design tools were not created to do this in the first place.